 Burnham Beeches and Stoke Common are located in Buckinghamshire to the West of London and are registered charities.
 Both of these amazing nature reserves are Sites of Special Scientific Interest and Burnham Beeches is additionally a National Nature Reserve and Special Area of Conservation: these are internationally important places for wildlife so please take special care when you visit and be mindful of the impact of your visit on the local wildlife.
 When you visit, you can help the wildlife by keeping to the main paths to reduce trampling, and by remembering that shouting, barking dogs and dogs running widely cause disturbance to birds and mammals.
 Please ask a Ranger or use the signs on site to understand what you are able to do.

 Discover the splendour of the ancient beech pollards, explore the rare and diverse habitats or take in the outstanding natural beauty that surrounds these beautiful, scenic sites.

 Why not leave the car at home and come on foot, cycle or by public transport?
 Our getting to Burnham Beeches and Stoke Common page has information on different modes of transport and directions.

 If you are not able to walk or cycle to Burnham Beeches and want to park on site, the car parks are open from 8am and close at dusk.
-During weekends and bank holidays a daily parking charge applies - see our car parking and season ticket page.
+Daily parking charges apply - see our car parking and season ticket page.
 Parking at Stoke Common is limited to a lay-by with space for just a few cars.